inarkunai/scanner/README.md

 If you still confused to use the program feel free to email our company as our support to the first release of this open source software at inrakunnai.corps@yahoo.com

 Thank you

+P.S.
+Our account is created by freshly new IT Programmer, need to get Security Training to make a proper software with secure coding standard